Live Science Verdict

 The hard plastic outer sole ensures the shoe stays stiff, but there isn’t much grip factored in, so we had to be careful when walking around.
-Unfortunately, these shoes are only compatible with SPD-SL and Look Delta cleats, which are 3-hole cleats — unlike the more versatile Nike SuperReps — but if you’re committed to your Peloton, this shouldn’t be a problem.
+Unfortunately, these shoes are only compatible with SPD-SL and Look Delta cleats, which are 3-bolt cleats — unlike the more versatile Nike SuperRep cycling shoes — but if you’re committed to your Peloton, this shouldn’t be a problem.

 - Comfort score: 3.5/5

-These indoor cycling shoes are super comfortable, but they started to feel tight towards the latter half of our endurance ride and weren’t quite as roomy as the Venzo or Santic cycling shoes.
+These indoor cycling shoes are super comfortable, but they started to feel tight towards the latter half of our endurance ride and weren’t quite as roomy as the Venzo cycling shoe or Santic Jian1 cycling shoe.
 They were a perfect fit for our user, but if you’re male and/or have wide feet, you might need to consider a size up, and the toe box felt tight from the get-go.

 These cycling shoes struck a balance between stiffness and roomy comfort for us, but we were surprised the toe box felt so hard because it created a few issues with comfort during uphill resistance climbs.